Desperate owners of poorly built homes in Alberta say industry advocate let them down | CBC News

 "He always said throughout the process that it was refundable," she said.

-The online portal created for her by Home Warranty Advocates shows no entries after an audit of her house was completed in February 2021.
+The online portal created for her by Home Warranty Advocates shows no entries after an audit of her house was completed last February.

-His company has more than 400 clients and the workload has become too heavy, he said.
+He said his company has more than 400 clients and the workload has become too heavy.

 McKale said he intends to complete the contract with Wall or give her a refund.